junobuild/docs/docs/intro.md

 :::info

 Juno is currently in **closed beta** 👀.
-If you would like to participate, contact David on [Twitter](https://twitter.com/daviddalbusco) or through his [Contact](https://daviddalbusco.com/#contact) page to request an invitation code.
+Contact David on [Twitter](https://daviddalbusco.com) or fill this [form](https://jx5yt-yyaaa-aaaal-abzbq-cai.ic0.app/) - built with Juno 😉 - to enter the waiting list.

 :::